adessoSE/devblog/_posts/2019-08-27-Deploying-Keras-models-to-production-easily.md

 To resolve this bottleneck we use [Gevent](http://www.gevent.org/index.html) - a concurrency library that enables our application to handle parallel requests.
 (Because parts of Gevent are written in C).

-PS: It's functionality is similiar to [Gunicorn](https://gunicorn.org).
+PS: It's functionality is similar to [Gunicorn](https://gunicorn.org).
 You might use Gunicorn as well if you prefer.
 This tutorial sticks to Gevent, because it's easier in my opinion.